 Cancer of the Small Intestine (cont.)

-- Fewer than 35% of people who have adenocarcinoma of the small bowel live past 5 years.
+- A majority of people who have adenocarcinoma of the small bowel live past 5 years.

 - The survival chances are better if the cancer is limited to the inner walls of the small intestine and the lymph nodes are not involved.